-Vision services (testing, treatment, and supplies) You pay Standard Option Value Plan One pair of eyeglasses or contact lenses to correct an impairment directly caused by an accidental ocular injury or intraocular surgery (such as for cataracts).
+The calendar year deductible applies to almost all benefits in this Section.
+We say "(No deductible)" when it does not app ctible)" when it does not apply.
+You You pay Vision services (testing, treatment, and supplies) Standard Option Value Plan One pair of eyeglasses or contact lenses to correct an impairment directly caused by an accidental ocular injury or intraocular surgery (such as for cataracts).
 The eyeglasses or contact lenses must be purchased within one year of the injury or surgery and the patient must be covered by the Plan at the time of purchase.
-All charges over \$50 for one set of eyeglasses or \$100 for contact lenses, including examination (No deductible) Network: All charges over \$50 for one set of eyeglasses or \$100 for contact lenses, including examination (No deductible) Non-Network: 40% of the Plan's allowance and all charges over \$50 for one set of eyeglasses or \$100 for contact lenses, including examination (No deductible) Not covered: All charges after the Plan has paid the \$50 (eyeglasses) or \$100 (contact lenses) benefit maximum Routine eye exams and related office visits Eyeglasses, contact lenses and examinations not directly related to an ocular injury or intraocular surgery Eye exercises Refractions Radial keratotomy including laser keratotomy and other refractive surgery All charges All charges Foot care Professional services for routine foot care for established diabetics only.
-For medically necessary surgeries, see Surgical procedures , Section 5(b).
-Network: \$20 copayment per office visit for adults (No deductible); \$10 copayment per office visit for dependent children through age 21 (No deductible); 10% of the Plan's allowance for other services performed during the visit (calendar year deductible applies) Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Network: \$50 copayment per office visit Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Not covered: All charges All charges Cutting, trimming and removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, except for the established diagnosis of diabetes
+All charges over \$50 for one set of eyeglasses or \$100 for contact lenses, including examination (No deductible) Network: All charges over \$50 for one set of eyeglasses or \$100 for contact lenses, including examination (No deductible) Non-Network: 40% of the Plan's allowance and all charges over \$50 for one set of eyeglasses or \$100 for contact lenses, including examination (No deductible) Dilated retinal eye exam:non-routinefor established diabetics Network: \$30 copayment per office visit (No deductible) Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Network: \$50 copayment per office visit Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Not covered: All charges after the Plan has paid the \$50 (eyeglasses) or \$100 (contact lenses) benefit maximum Routine eye exams and related office visits Eyeglasses, contact lenses and examinations not directly related to an ocular injury or intraocular surgery Eye exercises Refractions Radial keratotomy including laser keratotomy and other refractive surgery All charges All charges Foot care Professional services for routine foot care for established diabetics only.
+Note: For non-routine foot care, see Diagnostic and treatment services , page 26.
+Note: For medically necessary surgeries, see Surgical procedures , Section 5(b).
+Network: \$20 copayment per office visit for adults (No deductible); \$10 copayment per office visit for dependent children through age 21 (No deductible); 10% of the Plan's allowance for other services performed during the visit (calendar year deductible applies) Non-Network: 30% of the Plan's allowance and any difference between our allowance and the billed amount (calendar year deductible applies) Network: \$50 copayment per office visit; 20% of the Plan's allowance for other services performed during the visit Non-Network: 40% of the Plan's allowance and any difference between our allowance and the billed amount Not covered: Cutting, trimming and removal of corns, calluses, or the free edge of toenails, and similar routine treatment of conditions of the foot, except for the established diagnosis of diabetes All charges All charges